claudiocmp/etf-alloc/README.md

 - **`main`**: Synced with upstream, used for contributing PRs
 - **`prod`**: Deployment branch with merged features and custom CI/CD
   - Install via: `pip install git+https://github.com/claudiocmp/etf-alloc.git@prod`
+  - non-upstream tags should be in the format `.cludiocmp.1`

 ### Branch Structure
 ```